Get a personal perspective from science student, Jasper, and Professor Susan Rowland, a former UQ academic.

 What does a day in a life of a UQ science student look like?

 Jasper: I wake up, I have breakfast and go to uni.
-Usually I’ll have a lecture straight up and I’ll usually have two or three lectures a day, most days of the week.
+Usually, I’ll have a lecture straight up and have 2 or 3 lectures a day, most days of the week.
 Then I'll usually have a practical.
 I also hang around with friends.

 Susan: So tell me about your labs, what happens in your lab sessions?